syedrayan5/SECURE-CODING-REVIEW/README.md

 Programming Language: Python
 Application: An open-source web application written in Python using the Flask framework

-Step 2: Identifying an Application for Review (Sample flask app code.py) Analyzing an open-source Flask web application.
+Step 2: Identifying an Application for Review
+Example : Checkout "Sample flask app code.py" Analyzing an open-source Flask web application.
 Flask is a lightweight web framework used for building APIs and web applications.

 Step 3: Reviewing the Code for Security Vulnerabilities